-Apprentices will undertake three modules per academic year, except in year 5 where apprentices will take 4 modules.
+Apprentices will undertake three modules per academic year, except in year five where apprentices will take four modules.
 Apprentices will also be expected to consolidate the lectures and prepare for seminars by reading law reports, statutes, textbooks, casebooks, journal and periodical articles.
 Guidance on reading material will be provided by the module leader.

 With support from the employer, apprentices are required to spend 20% of paid working hours on studies and be able to evidence this.
 This is a statutory requirement for apprenticeships and the funding is conditional on this being met.
 Off-the-job learning includes activities which have not previously been a part of the role or furthers apprentice development into new areas.

 Apprentices will engage in four to seven hours of academic study (depending on the semester) to include lectures, workshops and seminars.

 The lectures will be used to outline the theoretical framework and basic principles of law, including key case law and statutory provisions.
 Apprentices will be expected to consolidate the lectures and prepare for seminars by reading law reports, statutes, textbooks, casebooks and other materials provided by the module leader.